Crash Course in illustration

 How to beat creative block

-I keep sketch books and write notes of ideas, and collect imagery, I use those ideas and collections for illustrations and personal projects I want to create, its always a good idea to be pushing your ideas.
-My daily journal is a ideas book, I write down 10 ideas a day, some of these can be serious ideas which I think might make a good illustration for my portfolio or a project, or the idea can just be a fun idea and totally pointless, the process is to be continually thinking up ideas and to think of yourself as a ideas machine, flowing and constant, where you are always thinking of ideas and solutions.
-This is useful when you’re working on commercial work, where you will have to come up with a concept and ideas to fulfill a client brief.
+I keep sketchbooks and write notes of ideas, and collect imagery, I use those ideas and collections for illustrations and personal projects I want to create, it’s always a good idea to be pushing your ideas.
+My daily journal is an ideas book, I write down 10 ideas a day, some of these can be serious ideas which I think might make a good illustration for my portfolio or a project, or the idea can just be a fun idea and totally pointless, the process is to be continually thinking up ideas and to think of yourself as an ideas machine, flowing and constant, where you are always thinking of ideas and solutions.
+This is useful when you’re working on commercial work, where you will have to come up with a concept and ideas to fulfil a client brief.

-Sometimes, you have to meet the creative head on.
-You have an important brief to work on, and nothing seems to me going your way.
+Sometimes, you have to meet creative head-on.
+You have an important brief to work on, and nothing seems to be going your way.
 I have found on many occasions, I have kept chipping away at the creative bock.
-You might start something and its not quite right and you have to start again, that’s not a problem, as this might lead to you finding a solution, its actually better then having nothing at all.
+You might start something and its not quite right and you have to start again, that’s not a problem, as this might lead to you finding a solution, it’s actually better than having nothing at all.

 How to make productive use of your time

 I work 9-6 days in a shared studio.
-I have had experience from working from home and working in a studio.
+I have had the experience of working from home and working in a studio.
 I personally prefer working in a studio, especially since being freelance, it separates home life from work life.
-While I am in the studio, when I am working on a commercial piece of work, I want to use my time to complete client briefs, as I don’t exactly want to waste my time, and take that work home with me.
+While I am in the studio, when I am working on a commercial piece of work, I want to use my time to complete client briefs, as I don’t exactly want to waste my time and take that work home with me.

 If I have client meetings I try and schedule them either first thing in the morning, or towards the end of the day, anything in the middle will cut your day in half.

-Net working is very important.
-I have found when I am attend talks and meet ups, its invaluable to network with other people.
+Networking is very important.
+I have found when I attend talks and meetups, its invaluable to network with other people.
 I have always left conversations with exchanging details with people I meet, you can look them up after and they might do the same also.

-You should be able to sell who you are and what you do in a few words and sentences to peek an interest, and then go into more detail when you given the opportunity, I find being humble about the work I create goes along way.
+You should be able to sell who you are and what you do in a few words and sentences to pique interest, and then go into more detail when you gave the opportunity, I find being humble about the work I create goes a long way.

 I have also networked with people I have never met through social media, which is an interesting dynamic.
-I find instagram Twitter and recently Pinterest are ways of networking offline for me.
-I try and build up a rapport with my followers through these social media channels, some of my followers I have never met, and I have go to known them through social media, I suppose its how approachable and interesting you sound, which attracts new followers intern.
+I find Instagram Twitter and recently Pinterest is ways of networking offline for me.
+I try and build up a rapport with my followers through these social media channels, some of my followers I have never met, and I have to go to know them through social media, I suppose its how approachable and interesting you sound, which attracts new followers intern.

 How to win pitches/clients

-Try and go above and beyond for your client, this will only make you look good in your client eyes, you want to come away with a stronger working relationship then when you started.
+Try and go above and beyond for your client, this will only make you look good in your client’s eyes, you want to come away with a stronger working relationship than when you started.

 How to build relationships and collaborate with other freelancers

-Attending regular meet ups and design talks, opens up your network and opportunities.
+Attending regular meetups and design talks open up your network and opportunities.
 The design community is large, but at the same time, most designers and illustrator’s know each other, this may not be directly, but through someone body else, or through your work which they might be more familiar with, or through strong social. networks.